iTwin/viewer/packages/modules/web-viewer-react/README.md

 };
 ```

-It allows for most of the same optional props as the Viewer component, with a few differences:

-#### Required

-- `blankConnection` - Data to use to create the BlankConnection (name, location, extents, etc.).
-Note that no iTwinId or iModelId is required for this component

-#### Optional

-- `blankConnectionViewState` - Override options for the ViewState that is generated for the BlankConnection

 # Development

-When making changes to the src, run `npm start` in the package's root folder to enable source watching and rebuild, so the dev-server will have access to updated code on succesful code compilation.
+When making changes to the src, run `npm start` in the package's root folder to enable source watching and rebuild, so the dev-server will have access to updated code on successful code compilation.

 # Next Steps